Search

 • Lead source details

 By default, Knock does not create new companies in Salesforce.
-You can enable this in settings.
+When company creation is enabled in settings, Knock creates companies with:

 • Company Name